txoof/insertFiles/README.md

     * If you download a new version of the application, you *may* need to repeat these steps

 ### Choosing the Shared Drive and Cumulative Student Folder
+<a name="ChooseSharedDrive></a>
 ![choose the Google Shared Drive and Cumulative folder](./documentation/choose_gdrive.png)

 createFolders needs to know both which Google Shared Drive to use and the folder where Student Cumulative Folders are stored.
 The first time you run createFolders, it will ask you to choose the appropriate drive and folder.
+[This link](https://drive.google.com/drive/folders/176UqrsfSHrJX-9AXMzpTm7wtZYfPQj8U) leads to the exact folder that must be used.
+Browsing to the link above will show the current Shared Drive and the current name of the folder.

 1. Click "Browse" to open a folder chooser window
     ![choose a google shared drive](./documentation/folder_picker.png)